XinTongBUPT/plz/README.md

    line.
 Blank lines and comments (lines starting with "#") are allowed.

 3. Finally, any `key=value` pairs on the command line will take effect.

+For `key=value` pairs, the key can be a dotted path like "mocha.display" to access the nested field "display" on the settings object "mocha".

 Before and after tasks